-Region: Gas-fired projects will not be classed as green investments6.
-November 2020. / SEE Energy News
+Region: Gas-fired projects will not be classed as green investments, SEE Energy News

 None of the gas-fired power plants currently comply with an emissions limit so they will not be classed as a sustainable investment in Europe, according to draft European Union regulations.